mallardduck/WordPress-Plugin-Boilerplate/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `wp-plugin-bp/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
+* `wp-plugin-bp/lib` is where functionality shared between the admin area and the public-facing parts of the site reside
 * `wp-plugin-bp/admin` is for all admin-specific functionality
-* `wp-plugin-bp/public` is for all public-facing functionality
+* `wp-plugin-bp/front` is for all public-facing functionality
+* `wp-plugin-bp/includes` is where the autoloader lives
+* `wp-plugin-bp/languages` is where translation files are stored

-Note that previous versions of the Boilerplate did not include `Plugin_Name_Loader` but this class is used to register all filters and actions with WordPress.
+Note that previous versions of the Boilerplate did not include `Wp_Plugin_Bp_Loader` but this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.